St. Paul's During the COVID-19 Pandemic

 We have moved many of our regular studies and ministries online!

 - Wednesday healing service, led by Rev. Liz, is moving to Facebook Live through our Facebook page.
 All are welcome to join in this beautiful, brief service.

-- We're holding virtual coffee hour via Zoom on Sunday mornings at 11:30am.
-Go to our blog for the details so you can join us remotely, or check out the link when we post it on Facebook!
+- We're holding virtual coffee hour via Zoom on Sunday mornings following our service.
+Go to our blog for the details so you can join us remotely, or click the link on Facebook!